The Lathe of Heaven (film): Reception and awards

 When it first aired in 1980, The Lathe of Heaven became one of the two highest-rated shows that season on PBS, drawing 10 percent of the audience in New York and 8 percent in Chicago, according to Nielsen ratings.

-Michael Moore reviewed The Lathe of Heaven in Ares Magazine #1.
+Michael E. Moore reviewed The Lathe of Heaven in Ares Magazine #1.
 Moore commented that "One hopes some producers who plan yet more clones of Star Wars will have watched Lathe and learned that science fiction does not consist solely of dogfights in space and cardboard heroes facing 'gee-whiz' challenges.
 The best science fiction, such as Lathe, examines humankind's place in the universe and the products and problems created by intelligence."